sebastianotronto/sebastiano.tronto.net/src/blog/2022-12-24-ed/ed.md

 when using one of these commands.

 The commands `d` and `c` can be used to **d**elete or **c**hange the addressed lines.
-The latteris equivalent to `d` followed by an `a` command.
+The latter is equivalent to `d` followed by an `a` command.

 **Copying, moving and joining lines.**